nordcloud/nordcloud-webassembly-lambda-demo/wasm/motoko/README.md

 # Motoko to WebAssembly compilation

-This target uses xxx to compile Motoko into WebAssembly.
+This target uses Nix/moc to compile Motoko into WebAssembly.

-Instructions for Motoko: xxx
+Instructions for Nix/moc: https://github.com/dfinity/motoko/blob/master/Building.md

+Note that the base library is not included so we use debugPrint directly.